anwarizz/Database-Simulator/README.md

 This project is purely educational and serves as a learning exercise.
 It does not provide real database functionality and should not be used in production environments.
 The hardcoded path to "C:\dev" restricts its functionality to Windows systems and may not work on other operating systems.

-## Contact

-If you have any questions, suggestions, or just want to say hello, feel free to contact me.

-Happy coding!